-Get pulled up to a height of your choice before letting rip and going for a swing.
-A beautiful view from no matter how high, the Giant Swing is the perfect activity for expanding your comfort zone.
+Get pulled up to a height of your choice before a running start lets you go for a swing.
+A beautiful view from no matter how high, the Flying Kiwi is the perfect activity for expanding your comfort zone.
 Teamwork is a must for this activity!